 Peanut Butter Layer

-- Melt coconut oil and peanut butter together in a large, heat-safe bowl.
+- Melt coconut oil (2 tablespoons) and Low Carb Peanut Butter (1/2 cup) together in a large, heat-safe bowl.
 I do this in the microwave at 50% powder using 30-second intervals (a double boiler will work as well).

-- Use a rubber spatula to stir in the erythritol and salt until they dissolve.
+- Use a rubber spatula to stir in erythritol (1/4 cup) and salt (1/4 teaspoon) until they dissolve.

 - Prepare a mini muffin pan with mini muffin liners, or, use a silicone mold**.

 - Spoon a dollop of melted chocolate into each of the molds (making sure you only use ½ of the chocolate), and toss the tray into the freezer for 5 minutes.

 - Remove from the freezer, and spoon a dollop of the peanut butter combo (use all of the peanut butter).
 Then toss your tray back into the freezer for another 5 minutes.

 - Remove from the freezer, and spoon the rest of the chocolate into the molds.